toterGott/memory-cards-bot/Readme.md

 This is a telegram bot with memory cards.

  ## TODOs
+- Fix and cleanup messages texts
 - Add Grafana loki for logs
+- After a collection has been deleted, return to collections pages with page number keeping (handle page could not exist)
+- Add emojis in buttons in collections buttons
 - Add liquibase
 - Todo make cards unavailable if it's not time yet (should I?)
 - Add "create a card" in collection's options